 The reason that this concept of prophylactic x-rays is so important is simply for planning and preventative reasons.
 The earlier you start to address the problem the better, and many times, the only way to know if there is a problem is by seeing it with X-rays.

 Two Happy Dogs….NOW!

-By the way, the two dogs with hind-leg weakness, which recently came to TopDog.
-Both of them had cervical disk disease, meaning they had problems in their spinal cord being compressed in their neck region.
+By the way, the two dogs with hind-leg weakness recently came to TopDog.
+Both of them had cervical disk disease, meaning they had problems with their spinal cord being compressed in their neck region.
 These dogs developed this condition secondary to the fact that they had terrible arthritis in their hips, (undiagnosed for years mind you) and because their hips hurt them so much they were compensating by shifting all of their weight to the front end.
-Overtime this compensation led to a breakdown of their intervertebral disks in their neck.
+Over time this compensation led to a breakdown of the intervertebral disks in their neck.
 Due to their age and the chronic nature of their disease; I began medical treatment on them, incorporating steroid therapy and aggressive pain management.
 We also took a very aggressive approach toward their joint health with supplements developed at TopDog and began physical rehabilitation.
 Both are doing AMAZING and have a new lease on life.

 Case in Point